sgp2021/sgp2021.github.io/content/program.md

       - name: Patrick Schmidt
         url: "https://www.graphics.rwth-aachen.de/person/232/"
         affiliation: "RWTH Aachen University"
+    abstract: "Maps between the surfaces of two or more 3D models are a core building block in many geometry processing tasks.
+They allow transferring data (e.g. textures, labels, annotations, animations) from one object to another, they are used to establish correspondence within a data set (e.g. for machine learning purposes), and they are required when algorithms process multiple shapes at once (e.g. in co-analysis contexts or in co-processing scenarios like compatible remeshing).
+In this course we dive into theoretical as well as practical aspects of such maps from a computational point of view.
+Our main focus will be on homeomorphisms: maps that satisfy strict continuity and bijectivity criteria.
+These avoid any kind of undesirable tears or folds and thus provide a well-defined foundation for reliable algorithms.
+In three blocks, we will learn (1) how to computationally represent maps, (2) how to initially construct valid maps, in particular homeomorphisms, and (3) how to improve their quality via continuous optimization.
+In each chapter, we will work our way up from the well-studied case of maps in the plane to the more challenging case of maps between discrete curved surfaces."
+    teaser: /images/gsmaps.png
   - title: A Quick Introduction to the Laplacian and Bilaplacian Through the Theory of Partial Differential Equations
     speakers:
       - name: Oded Stein